mesqfel/vuejs-poster-shop/README.md

 # vuejs-poster-shop

-A Poster Shop made with ReactJS.<br>
+A Poster Shop made with Vue.js.<br>
 You will need a imgur API client ID.

 ### Getting Started